-Employees whose performance is being managed under the Managing Capability Policy have the right to be accompanied to meetings held as part of the formal process.
+Employees whose performance is being managed under the Managing Capability Policy or Interim Guidance for Managing Probation have the right to be accompanied to meetings held as part of the formal process.
 They may be accompanied by either a Trade Union representative/official or workplace colleague.